awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 + [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell)
 + [AWS CloudFormation helper scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html)

-You can reboot a Windows instance after installing updates\.
+We recommend that you reboot your Windows instance after installing updates\.
 For more information, see [Reboot your instance](ec2-instance-reboot.md)\.

 ## Upgrade or migrate to a newer version of Windows Server<a name="WinAMI_Upgrading"></a>